rgj40q/laughing-succotash/doc.md

 The second consists of transitive appositive, then optional adverb type B phrase, then obligatory subargument (note the level shift).
 This may be translated as a phrase with preposition or as a participle phrase in English.
 * // to do: examples

-Similarly, APPOSITIVE SUBPHRASE may be separated with subappositive conjunction 'eh', and each single is of two types.
+Similarly, APPOSITIVE SUBPHRASE may be separated with subappositive conjunction *eh*, *oh*, and each single is of two types.
 The first consists of intransitive subappositive, optionally followed by an adverb type B subphrase.
 The second consists of transitive subappositive, then optional adverb type B subphrase, then obligatory subsubargument (note the level shift).
 * // to do: examples

 Like infinitive subsubphrase, there is only one single APPOSITIVE SUBSUBPHRASE, which consists of intransitive subsubappositive, optionally followed by an adverb type B subsubphrase.
 The limitation is there because a phrase may not extend anymore through arguments.
-Multiple has parts separated with subsubappositive conjunction 'ec'.
+Multiple has parts separated with subsubappositive conjunction *ec*, *oc*.
 * // to do: examples

 ## §3.7